awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

  You can connect to Aurora Serverless clusters using the Transport Layer Security/Secure Sockets Layer \(TLS/SSL\) protocol\.
 To do so, you use the same general procedure as described in [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.
 You use certificates from the AWS Certificate Manager \(ACM\)\.
 For more information, see the *[AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)*\.

-**Note**
- TLS support for Aurora Serverless clusters currently isn't available in the China \(Beijing\) AWS Region\.
+ Aurora Serverless can ensure that your session uses TLS between your client and the Aurora Serverless VPC endpoint\.
+To have Aurora Serverless do so, specify the requirement on the client side with the `--ssl-mode` parameter\.
+SSL session variables are not set for SSL connections to an Aurora Serverless DB cluster\.

- TLS protocol, version 1\.0, 1\.1, or 1\.2\.
+ Aurora Serverless supports TLS protocol version 1\.0, 1\.1, and 1\.2\.
 However, you don't need to configure an Aurora Serverless database for TLS\.
 In particular, don't use the `REQUIRE` clause on your database user privileges for SSL\.
 Doing so prevents that user from connecting\.

- Aurora Serverless can ensure that your session uses TLS between your client and the Aurora Serverless VPC endpoint\.
-To have Aurora Serverless do so, specify the requirement on the client side with the `--ssl-mode` parameter\.

  By default, client programs establish an encrypted connection with Aurora Serverless, with further control available through the `--ssl-mode` option\.
 From the client side, Aurora Serverless supports all SSL modes\.

+**Note**
+ TLS support for Aurora Serverless clusters currently isn't available in the China \(Beijing\) AWS Region\.

  For the `mysql` and `psql` client, the SSL modes are the following: